 Ingredients You’ll Need

 The base is super easy, and then you’ll stir in the final layer of flavor, including lime juice and cilantro, and the end.
+If you don’t need a vegetarian soup, feel free to use chicken broth instead!

 I add red pepper flakes to this recipe to give it some kick, but feel free to swap that out for a pinch of cayenne pepper (literally, only a pinch!) or omit it entirely for a less spicy soup.